codescrum/rails-template-docker-kubernetes/README.md

 - spec_helper: this file provides an out-of-the-box way to avoid loading Rails for those specs that do not require it, accordingly to that, we are using the `--require spec_helper` option inside to the `.rspec` file by establishing a non-Rails configuration by default.
 - rails_helper: this file provides a configuration space for specs which do depend on Rails (in a Rails project, most or all of them). `rails_helper.rb`. `.rspec` file requires `spec_helper.rb` by default, for that reason `rails_helper.rb` does not need to require to `spec_helper.rb` by itself.

+Also, according to the current configuration you don’t need to add metadata information manually, take into account that newer versions of Rspec ( > 3.0.0) do not do that at least you specify it explicitly, you can find this config line in the `rails_helper.rb` file: `config.infer_spec_type_from_file_location!`.
+Be aware about how your files are structured, you can find a good guide [here](https://www.relishapp.com/rspec/rspec-rails/v/3-0/docs/directory-structure) for that.

 #### Capybara & Poltergeist ([GITHUB REPO](https://github.com/teampoltergeist/poltergeist))
 Poltergeist is a driver for Capybara.
 It allows you to run your Capybara tests on a headless WebKit browser, provided by PhantomJS.
 We are using this driver in favor of [capybara-webkit](https://github.com/thoughtbot/capybara-webkit) and [selenium](https://github.com/seleniumhq/selenium).